-When there are two DIMM sockets on the mainboard, you may choose to use either single side or double side DIMM module and have them installed to any of the two DIMM sockets on the mainboard.
-When there are three DIMM sockets on the mainboard, there are some limitation on DIMM 2 and DIMM 3.
+There are two or three DIMM sockets on the mainboard.
+You can install either single side or double side DIMM module on the mainboard.
+Some of the DIMM socket can install only single-side DIMM module.
 Please refer to the table below to install the DIMM modules:

-CONFIGURATION FOR 3 DIMM ONBOARD:
+CONFIGURATION FOR 3 DIMM: